ibm-cloud-docs/account/sw-instance-details.md

    ```terraform
    terraform init
    ```
-   {: codeblock}
+   {: pre}

-5. Create a Terraform execution plan.
+5. Run `terraform plan` to generate a Terraform execution plan to preview the proposed actions.
 The Terraform execution plan summarizes all the actions that need to be run to delete the software instance.

    ```terraform
    terraform plan
    ```
-   {: codeblock}
+   {: pre}

-4. Delete the software instance.
+6. Delete the software instance.

    ```terraform
    terraform apply
    ```
-   {: codeblock}
+   {: pre}